John N. Clarke: Early life and education

 Clarke is the son of Professor John Clarke, originally from Belfast, Northern Ireland and the late Vilma Nathaniel Clarke originally from Quetta, Pakistan.
 He was raised and educated in Ottawa, Canada and received a B.A.
 (Honours) in Philosophy and Politics from the University of Western Ontario (Huron College).
-He completed and an MPhil (Clare Hall) and PhD (Peterhouse) at Cambridge University, where he studied between 1995-1999 and later held a Post-doctoral Fellowship at Yale University.
+He completed and an MPhil (Clare Hall) and PhD (Peterhouse) at Cambridge University, where he studied between 1995 and 1999 and later held a Post-doctoral Fellowship at Yale University.

 Career

 From 1999 to 2000, Clarke served as Policy Advisor to then Canadian Minister of Foreign Affairs, the Hon.
 Lloyd Axworthy.
 He then joined the United Nations with which he has served in a variety of relief, recovery and political roles.
 In March 2016 he joined the Office of the Quartet (OQ) serving as Deputy Head of Mission and in July 2017, as Acting Head of Mission.
 On 17 January 2018, the Middle East Quartet Envoys (Russia, the United States, the European Union and the United Nations appointed him as the new Head of Mission of the OQ.The role of the OQ is to increase Palestinian economic and institutional development and empowerment, as a support towards achieving a two-state solution.
 In the event of a resumption of final status negotiations the OQ would support Quartet members in their efforts to realize a successful outcome.